Josh Lowe Player Props: Rays vs. Red Sox

 Josh Lowe At The Plate

-- Lowe is hitting .364 with four doubles, a home run and two walks.
+- Lowe is hitting .385 with four doubles, two home runs and two walks.

-- Lowe has picked up a hit in 83.3% of his six games this year, with at least two hits in 50.0% of those games.
+- In 85.7% of his games this season (six of seven), Lowe has picked up at least one hit, and in four of those games (57.1%) he recorded more than one.

+- In seven games played this season, he has homered in two of them.

-- Lowe has driven in a run in three games this season (50.0%), including two games with multiple runs batted in.
+- In four games this season (57.1%), Lowe has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in three games this season (50.0%), but has had no multi-run games.
+- In four of seven games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.